hetalang/heta-compiler/cli-references.md

 CLI options allow setting specific options for build command.
 Use `heta build -h` to see the list of options.

-At the end of command line you can set **[dir]** path which will be used as a working directory (WD) of Heta compiler run.
+At the end of command line you can set **[dir]** path which will be used as a working directory (WD) of Heta compiler run instead of shell working directory.
 Absolute and relative path are possible here.
 If not set the shell WD will be used as WD of Heta.

 List of `heta build` options:
 | option | type | default | description |